BHARATH-V-P/Targeted-Social-Media-Platform-Analysis-Mobile-Laptop-User/README.md

 ## Introduction

 Developing a fine tuned prediction model to determine a customer's decision to purchase a product based on their digital activities from a specific social media platform.
-The project revolves around a number of variables that are relevant to determining weather the users would be interested in purchasing the product.
-This targeted marketing is aided by understading the dataset thorugh data visualization using Power Bi and building models tailored to the behavior of the available raw data.
+The underlying information that helps a tuned model with this decision making are characterized by the predictor variables that define the data record in a multi dimesnional cartesian space.
+The overall project is developed from a structured dataset which had to be preprocessed and later divided into two different sets of data  points based on whether the users were usign a laptop or a mobile device.
+The segregation was important due to the difference in login and usage procedures among both.
+This targeted marketing is aided by understanding the dataset thorugh data visualization using Power Bi and building models tailored to the behavior of the available raw data.
 Models used include Logistic Regression, SVC, XGB, Random Forest Classifier and LGB.
 Key  metrics evaluated to produce insightful revelations and optimize the model include roc_auc_score, precision_recall_curve behavior and the confusion matrix of individual models.
 Both the laptop and mobile-based models have achieved an average accuracy of 98% each.
+The models where evaluated by thoroghly analysing the roc curve, precision-recall curve and the confusion matrix.

 ## Installation